KiraCore/Kira-Protocol-Documentation/spec/kira-signer/sip_2.md

 4. Generate QR code gif on the mobile device containing signed key and enable web-app to read it
 5. Verify the signature on the web-app (web app must be made aware of the public key)

+_NOTE: In this improvement proposals we should achieve functionality comparable to https://keybase.io/sign & https://keybase.io/verify_